madeofpendletonwool/PinePods/README.md

 - [ ] Update All Depends
 - [ ] Fix all CORs Issues - Verify behind Reverse Proxy
 - [ ] Test Edgecases and ensure errors can't happen throughout

-- [ ] Verify Users only see what they have access to

 - [ ] Cleanup prints on server and client end.
 Make debugging functionality work again
 - [ ] Client release with Tauri (Compiles and runs.
 Feature testing needed)